AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/manage-allocation-percentage-on-tasks.md

 * You cannot modify the percent allocation for teams assigned to tasks.
 * You cannot modify the percentage allocation for users and job roles assigned to issues.

-## Modify the percent allocation for a task
+## Modify the user or role percent allocation for a task

 1. Go to a task for whose resources you are changing the percent allocation.
 1. Click the **More** menu ![](assets/qs-more-icon-on-an-object.png) next to the name of the task, then click **Edit**.